kuannie1/SoftSysHappyHedgehogs/README.md

 we found out that it was possible to pass functions as parameters.
 Using that, we were able to only require that the user's application pass in a function with the right inputs and outputs when starting the server.

+To handle the incoming data, we decidied to read the incoming HTTP requests character by character.

 ### Results
 <!-- Add images, screenshots, and videos here -->